aleksandramedina/Capstone-Seminar/March 23, 2021/README.md

 **Next to do:**
-1. implement the system for randomness
+1. Implement the system for randomness
-2. implement the 'introduction' of the algorithm
+2. Implement the 'introduction' of the algorithm
-3. small canvas fixes based on feedback
+3. Small canvas fixes based on feedback